-Educational and Training Vouchers (ETV) provide financial assistance for eligible youth to pursue a post-secondary education or training program.
+Education and Training Vouchers (ETV) provide financial assistance for eligible youth to pursue a post-secondary education or training program.
 Eligible youth are youth who aged out of foster care at age 18, or youth who exited foster care after the age of 16 to adoption or guardianship.
-ETV funds can be used by students to cover the costs related to attendance at a post-secondary education or training program and can include direct costs (i.e. tuition, books, campus housing) and indirect costs (i.e. transportation, child care, off-campus housing).
-The ETV Application and the ETV Worksheet can be found below and are due to the Department by May 31st of each year.
-Anyone participating in the ETV program by their 21st birthday remains eligible for the program until 23 years of age.
+ETV funds can be used by students to cover the costs related to attendance at a post-secondary education or training program and can include direct costs (i.e. tuition, books, campus housing) and indirect costs (i.e. transportation, childcare, off-campus housing).
+ETV funds are available to eligible youth up to the age of 26 and participation is limited to a total of 5 years.

 Independent Living Services are contracted through the following providers:

 DSCYF Independent Living Contact Information